bsamek/evergreen-wiki/Using-the-Command-Line-Tool.md

 Go to your [evergreen user settings page](https://evergreen.mongodb.com/settings) (accessible using the user drop-down in the upper right, or at `/settings`) to find links to download the binaries, if the server admin has made them available.
 Copy and paste the text in the configuration panel on the settings page into a file in your *home directory* called `.evergreen.yml`, which will contain the authentication information needed for the client to access the server.

+On macOS, the evergreen binary is currently not notarized.
+To allow running it, go to System Preferences, then Security and Privacy.
+You should be able to make an exception for it in the "General" tab.

 Basic Patch Usage
 --